gonnavis/co-share/examples/content/counter.md

 )
 ```

-Since we had to use `zustand/vanilla` in the store, to be executable on NodeJS, we now have to turn the `StoreAPI` into a hook using the `create` function.
+Since we had to use `zustand/vanilla` in the Store to be executable on NodeJS, we now have to turn the `StoreAPI` into a hook using the `create` function.
-We memorize this value, so it's not recreated to often.
+We memorize this value, so it's not recreated too often.

-Now we have retrived our `useStoreState` hook and can retrieve the `counter` from it.
+Now we have retrieved our `useStoreState` hook and can retrieve the `counter` from it.

 ```typescript
 const { counter } = useStoreState()
 ```

-The `counter` value will now be updated every time the counter changes and will result in an rerender of the component.
+The `counter` value will now be updated every time the counter changes, resulting in a rerender of the component.

 The last step is to render this value ...